Lim colim versus colim lim. I: Alexandroff's homomorphism

-The $\bigsqcup$- and $\bigvee$-additivity properties yield that $\tau_n(X)$ and $\tau^n(X)$ are isomorphisms for each $n$ if $X$ is a disjoint union of compacta or a null-sequence of polyhedra, or more generally the result of an iterated application of $\bigsqcup$ and $\bigvee$ to compacta and polyhedra.
+The $\bigsqcup$- and $\bigvee$-additivity properties yield that $\tau_n^X$ and $\tau^n_X$ are isomorphisms for each $n$ if $X$ is a disjoint union of compacta or a metric wedge of polyhedra, or more generally the result of an iterated application of $\bigsqcup$ and $\bigvee$ to compacta and polyhedra.